Richard Barnett (politician): Later life

-In 1892 he married Maud Emmeline Cawsey, of Sidmouth, Devon.
+In 1892, he married Maud Emmeline Cawsey of Sidmouth, Devon.
 She died in 1920.

-He died on the 17th October 1930, aged 66, following complications after an operation and is buried in a family vault on the eastern side of Highgate Cemetery.
+He died on 17 October 1930, aged 66, following complications after an operation and is buried in a family vault on the eastern side of Highgate Cemetery.

-Barnett had been churchwarden of Christchurch, Albany Street from 1918, and in June 1931 a tablet to his memory was also erected there.
+Barnett had been churchwarden of Christchurch, Albany Street from 1918, and in June 1931, a tablet to his memory was also erected there.